mvolkmann/blog/src/swift/CloudKit.md

 There is no conflict if a record type has a field named "name".

 Values of fields with a type of "Asset" can be downloaded from here.

-To query records from code, see the "CloudKit in Code" section later.

 ### Records